clain4u/Secure-Linux-Server-Catalog-Application/README.md

-# Catalog-udacity
+# Secure Linux Server Catalog Application
-A python flask application to implement an item catalog web application where user can read / write/ edit / delete items and provide provide read only JSON endpoints.
+A python flask application hosted on a secure Linux server to implement an item catalog web application where user can read / write/ edit / delete items and provide provide read only JSON endpoints.

 ### Prerequisites
 Linux Server [Ubuntu], Apache Python, PostgreSQL

 ## Getting Started
-This project make use of Amazon Lightsail running ubuntu 16.04
+This project make use of Amazon Lightsail running ubuntu 16.04 LTS
 ### Linux Server configuration
  The setup will guide through the following steps.
  * Configure a user with sudo [root] permissions